Creating Successful Alternative Payment Models

 The best approach to an Alternative Payment Model is Patient-Centered Payment.

-Back to Top © Center for Healthcare Quality and Payment Reform www.CHQPR.org
+© Center for Healthcare Quality and Payment Reform www.CHQPR.org

 Most of the Alternative Payment Models (APMs) developed by the Centers for Medicare and Medicaid Services (CMS) have been designed to place healthcare providers at risk for total healthcare spending on their patients.
 However, no individual healthcare provider can control total healthcare spending on their patients.
 Moreover, since a small percentage increase in total healthcare spending can represent a large percentage of the APM participant’s revenue, there is the very real possibility that participating in these APMs could bankrupt small healthcare providers.
 As a result, many providers have been unwilling to participate in CMS APMs.